Choose The Lever for Successful Finance Transformation

 Effectiveness will be a lever you will select when accuracy is paramount.
 The activities you are looking at may have a regulatory or fiscal compliance aspect.
 There can be other reasons you want to improve the quality of delivery.

-This lever includes defining core versus non-core activities for roles, location and time-zone optimisation, and establishing centres of excellence.
-More generally, it will involve end-to-end process optimisation and poka-yoke – also known as error-proofing.
+This lever includes defining core versus non-core activities for roles, optimising location and time zones, and establishing centres of excellence.
+More generally, it will involve end-to-end process optimisation and poka-yoke —also known as error-proofing.
 You would also consider analytics here.

 A Real-Life Solution from the Effectiveness Lever: Centralising the Closing

-You will likely look for improved accuracy or “right-first-time” solutions if you have selected the effectiveness lever.
-That will lead you to centralise your end-to-end financial closing activities.
-It is critical to have the expertise and “guardians” of the close in one location or at least one location per time zone.
+If you have selected the effectiveness lever, you will likely look for improved accuracy or “right-first-time” solutions.
+This will lead you to centralise your end-to-end financial closing activities.
+Having the expertise and “guardians” of the close in one location or at least one location per time zone is critical.

 Whether you choose Centres of Excellence, Shared Services or Outsourcing, it will be essential to define the roles by core and non-core activities and identify the process handover points between on- and off-shore.

-Your organisation may rely on process-expert roles in more complex areas like Management Information or Tax.
-Jobs containing these roles need to be proximate to the process execution – i.e. in the shared-service location.
-Otherwise, you should ensure that working hours have sufficient overlap between the two locations.
-If there is a lack of overlap, it will hinder two-way communication between the process expert and the execution.
-It will consequently also impede the effectiveness of the process.
+Your organisation may rely on process experts in more complex areas like Management Information or Tax.
+Jobs containing these roles must be proximate to the process execution, i.e., in the shared service location.
+Otherwise, you should ensure that working hours overlap sufficiently between the two locations.
+A lack of overlap will hinder two-way communication between the process expert and the execution and consequently impede the process’s effectiveness.

 Agility Lever

-Here, we are not talking about Agile precisely as per the Agile Manifesto, which has its origins in software development.
+Here, we are not talking about Agile precisely as per the Agile Manifesto, which originated in software development.
 We do, however, mean speed, flexibility, and customer-centricity.
-Of course, specific activities may need this more than others, and different organisational environments will also have correspondingly different demands.
+Of course, specific activities may need these more than others, and different organisational environments will also have correspondingly different demands.

 Solutions in this lever could include tools that allow end-user customisation.
 It might also cover processes or procedures focused on building improvements over time or where process operator discretion exists.